 You want to track metrics that empower and show how front line staff all the way through to leadership is contributing to the vision.
 It is important to find the key KPIs to show how everyone moves the vision forward.
 This creates buy in to both the vision and to becoming more data driven

 Who Drives the Data Culture

 Any leader can drive a data culture, though it helps to have support from the CEO.
 When you begin talking about data, the staff are not accustomed to it, and they need support.
 The CEO is missing the boat if he or she isn’t supporting becoming a data culture.

 To use data as a manager, look at the products that your department or division produces and look how it ties in with the vision of the organization.
 You can start creating data points for your staff.
 Your successes and the clarity you get from data to make decisions and empower your staff will be a catalyst for others in the organization to use more data.
 Encourage people to think about their departments as companies within companies.
 Find indicators and work with people to improve indicators.

-There were many other Planned Parenthood clinics whose managers didn’t utilize data to the best of their ability.
-But the top 10 clinics all had managers working to use data effectively.
+There were many other organizations in our network whose managers didn’t utilize data to the best of their ability.
+But the top 10 all had managers working to use data effectively.
 Using data is about being a top performer.

 Interested in becoming a data driven organization?
-Contact Jen for a no-cost conversation on how you and your organization can get started.
+Contact us for a no-cost conversation on how you and your organization can get started.